 Question Answer Marks

 1 The Origins of the First World War 40

 Interpretation/Approach

-The main interpretation is that Poincaré did not want war and merely sought to maintain France's security, but this policy left France no choice but to go to war in 1914.
+The main interpretation is that Germany followed an aggressive world policy in order to maintain the power of its traditional elites, and when this policy failed it had no option left but to resort to war.
 Showing complete understanding of the Interpretation will involve discussion of both these aspects.
-The historian explains how France's desire for security determined that it had to support Russia in order to avoid domination by Germany.
-The interpretation makes it clear that whether or not there would be war in 1914 was decided by Germany, but that Poincaré's policy had left France with less room for manoeuvre than, for example, Britain.
-Implicit in this is a view that is, to some degree, critical of Poincaré, but not to the point of blaming him for war.
+The historian argues that Germany went to war because of the internal problems it faced; to its elites there seemed no alternative but war if the Kaiser's regime was to survive.
+In blaming Germany for the war, but seeing it as weak and vulnerable, rather than aggressive and expansionist, this may be seen by candidates as a post-Fischer account.

 Glossary: Early post-WW1 interpretations tended to blame Germany, but quickly a reaction against this occurred, with a variety of interpretations blaming other nations.
 This may be termed revisionism.
 The turning point in the historiography was Fischer's work of the early 1960s which went back to blaming Germany - sometimes known as anti-revisionism.
-Since then, there has been a vast variety of interpretations, looking at the importance of culture, individuals, contingent factors etc, with no clear consensus, though most historians would still place a significant burden of responsibility on Germany.
+Since then, there has been a vast variety of interpretations, looking at the importance of culture, individuals, contingent factors etc., with no clear consensus, though most historians would still place a significant burden of responsibility on Germany.